oVirt/ovirt-site/source/uncategorized/bonding-vlan-bridge.html.md

     # service vdsmd restart

- **Please note!** Jumbo Frames must only be active on interfaces that isn´t routed, since the default routing size is 1500.
+ **Please note!** Jumbo Frames must only be active on interfaces that aren´t routed, since the default routing size is 1500.